nullbr/chess_game/README.md

 If you’ve never played, be sure to read up on the rules (see the [Wikipedia Page](https://en.wikipedia.org/wiki/Chess)) first.
 Also checkout [Chess.com](https://www.chess.com/learn-how-to-play-chess)

-The game is played using chess notation, here's a few examples:
+The game is played using chess notation

+K: King, Q: Queen, B: Bishop, R: Rook, N: Knight, P: Pawn

+x: Capturing, =: Promoting to , +: Check, #: Checkmate

+Here's a few examples:

 ```
+     e4 | Pawn (P ommited) to e4
+    Nc4 | Knight to c4
    Qd7+ | Queen to d7, + representing a check
-     e4 | Pawn (P ommited) to e4
   Kxb5# | King captures at b5, # representing a checkmate
    exf6 | Pawn (from column e) captures at f6
  fxg7=Q | Pawn (from column f) captures at g7 and gets promoted to a Queen